lbryio/lbry.com/content/news/35-why-doesnt-lbry-just-use-bitcoin.md

 cover-light: true
 ---

-LBRY employs blockchain technology, but doesn’t use Bitcoin itself.
+LBRY employs blockchain technology but doesn’t use Bitcoin itself.
 Instead, we use our own cryptocurrency, LBRY Credits (LBC).

 Perhaps the most-asked question we receive is: Why have you created LBC, rather than using Bitcoin?
 Wouldn’t it be simpler to employ an existing cryptocurrency already in wide use around the world, rather than make a whole new one?
 Aren’t there already way too many cheap Bitcoin knockoffs floating around?